Aixa

+Aixa was also known by the Muslims as ʿAisha al-Ḥorra; "al-Ḥorra" being a noble title (meaning "Free Woman") because she was one of the living descendants of Muhammed.

 Life

 Aixa was born a member of the ruling Nasrid dynasty of Granada, likely the daughter of Muhammed IX.

 She personally owned several palaces and properties.
+The Nasrid princesses had control over their own property (dowry) in accordance with Islamic law and were free to dispose of it as they pleased, provided they continued to observe their harem seclusion.

+The princes of the Nasrid dynasty could have many slave concubines, but normally only married members of the Nasrid dynasty to benefit dynastic legitimacy, forge alliances between different family fractions and keep royal property in the family.

 Aixa was first married to Muhammed XI; after his death in 1455, she was married by his successor Said to his heir, Abu l-Hasan Ali.
 Her second marriage was likely an attempt to make peace between the rival factions of the dynasty.
 Aixa was exiled to another palace with her sons after her spouse fell in love with his Christian slave Isabel de Solís and married her.

-In 1482, Aixa allied herself with the opposition party Abencerrages and had her husband deposed in favour of her son.
+In 1482, Aixa allied herself with the opposition party Abencerrages and had her husband deposed in favour of her son Muhammed XII, also known as Boabdil.

-Aixa was politically active during the reign of her son Muhammed XII, also known as Boabdil.
+Aixa was politically active during the reign of her son.
 She is said to have prevented harassment of the Christians in Granada.

 In 1483, she handled the negotiations for the release of her son, who had been taken captive by Castile.

 Aixa was known to be an extreme patriot, since she wanted to continue to fight to the death using women, children, and old men, even though the army of Granada was defeated by Ferdinand and Isabella of Castile and Aragon.
 She blamed the defeat on traitors in the kingdom who allowed themselves to betray their country for large sums of money and property if they would convince their king to surrender the Kingdom of Granada.

 After the fall of Granada in 1492, she followed her son into exile—first to Alpujarras, and in 1493 to Fes.

-A famous legend says that when her deposed son Muhammad XII left Granada after its fall, he looked back upon it and sighed.
+A famous legend says that when her deposed son Muhammad XII left Granada after its fall, he reined his horse and for a final time looked back upon Granada and wept.
 Aixa then replied:

-"Weep like a woman for a kingdom you could not defend like a man."